evrentan/qr-code-generator-web-app/README.md

+# QR Code Generator Web App

+This project is a web app project in order to generate QR codes from a text, size & background color via integration with qr-code-generator-backend.

+This project is implemented with React 18.1.0.

-# Getting Started with Create React App
+# Getting Started with Create React QrCodeGeneratorWebApp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React QrCodeGeneratorWebApp](https://github.com/facebook/create-react-app).

 ## Available Scripts